ashleyRoesler/ArenaFight/README.md

 **About Running the Project in Unity:**

 If you wish to run the game in the Unity Editor, make sure you start in the Menu scene.
 Otherwise, it won't run properly.
 Also, a side note: someone playing in the editor can connect to someone playing the build.
-Also, you can change the number of players by going into the Arena scene and looking at the Arena Manager.
-There's a variable that lets you set the number of players required to play the game.
-However, since I built the arena for three players, if you try to add more players, it won't work unless you add more spawn locations (these must have the "Spawn" tag).